Seven definitions of bipartite bound entanglement

 \section{Introduction}

-Many quantum information protocols like teleportation or device-independent cryptography require quantum resources in the form of entangled states.
-Unfortunately, due to environmental effects and imperfections, quantum state deteriorate and become less and less entangled until eventually being useless for the desired application.
-Entanglement distillation describes the opposite procedure where more and more systems in the same entangled state can be combined to a single system in an increasingly entangled state.
-The allowed operations in this process are limited to local operations and classical communication (LOCC).
+Many quantum information protocols like teleportation or device-independent cryptography require quantum resources in the form of maximally highly entangled states.
+Unfortunately, due to interactions of the system with the environment and similar experimental imperfections, the quantum state of the system deteriorates and becomes more and more noisy, until it is insufficiently entangled for the desired application.
+Entanglement distillation describes the opposite procedure where more and more systems in the same entangled state can be combined into a single system in an increasingly entangled state, see Figure~\ref{fig_sketch}.
+The allowed operations in this process are limited to local operations and classical communication (LOCC), see also Figure~\ref{fig_sketch}.
 Surprisingly, not all entangled states allow such a procedure \cite{Horodecki_1998} and such states are then bound entangled.